prostep-ivip-e-V/vec/wiki/content/post/how-to-contribute/index.md

 The issue management is done in a JIRA instance provided by prostep ivip.
-To grant access, please send a request to Dr. Max Ungerer (*max.ungerer(at)prostep.com*)
+To request access, please send a request to Dr. Max Ungerer (*max.ungerer(at)prostep.com*)